ajeckmans/TeslaMateOnK8s/README.md

 The username and password entry can be created on linux using the following command ```htpasswd -sbc passwords <username> <password>```.This will create a file named passwords which will contain an entry like: ```username:{SHA}W6ph5Mm5Pz8GgiULbPgzG37mj9g=```

-On windows it can be created using the following script
+On windows, it can be created using the following script
 ```powershell
 $password = "some long password"
 $username = "some username"